AdobeDocs/commerce-php/src/pages/developer/security/mass-assignment.md

 $dbConnection->updateTable('users', $user->getData(), ['id' => $user->getId()]);
 ```

-When a client only provides `first_name` and `last_name` properties, this code will perform as expected, but it is vulnerable
-to mass assignment attacks.
+When a client only provides `first_name` and `last_name` properties, this code will perform as expected, but it is vulnerable to mass assignment attacks.

 The first vulnerability is through the `id` property.
-Users are meant to be able to edit only their own data, but here
-an attacker can set an `id` in their request.
-The`$user` object's ID will be overwritten, so when you call
-`$dbConnection->updateTable()`, instead of having the ID from `$authContext`, you will have an arbitrary ID from the HTTP request.
+Users are meant to be able to edit only their own data, but here an attacker can set an `id` in their request.
+The`$user` object's ID will be overwritten, so when you call `$dbConnection->updateTable()`, instead of having the ID from `$authContext`, you will have an arbitrary ID from the HTTP request.
 This will allow an attacker to override data of any user in your system!

 The second possible vulnerability is through the `is_admin` property.
-Clearly, the property was meant to be writable only by other admins,
-and maybe even by using another page/endpoint.
-Using the code above, an attacker can set `"is_admin": true`
-inside a request and gain admin access when you save the user record.
+Clearly, the property was meant to be writable only by other admins, and maybe even by using another page/endpoint.
+Using the code above, an attacker can set `"is_admin": true` inside a request and gain admin access when you save the user record.

 Given the `users` table structure, and depending on your application's logic, `email` can also be a vulnerable property.
 An attacker might be able to change their email to any other address without confirming it first.

-## Mass Assignment and Magento
+## Mass assignment and the Commerce framework

-If you are not careful and, especially, if you use the legacy approach described below, it is easy to make yourself vulnerable to mass
+If you are not careful and, especially, if you use the legacy approach described below, it is easy to make yourself vulnerable to mass assignment.
-assignment.

 ### Legacy approach